mwarzynski/interview_smacc_backend/README.md

 - Scalability: **Yes.** Application is stateless and should scale well.
 - Production-readiness: I tried to create the production-ready application.
 The logging and metrics are covered (somehow).
 Building a microcontainer is also added (`docker build ./ -t smacc-backend`).

+## Documentation

+At this moment there is no documentation of the REST API, but I think it's *nice to have*.
+In case I will have more free time.. maybe I will add it.